 Essential Elements and Resume Structure for Fresh Graduates

 1. Strong Opening or Summary

 In CareerXRoad’s 12th Mystery Job Candidate survey, they created a fake resume and had volunteers send it to 100 different companies.
 The resume’s work history shows an interesting, almost too good to be true, applicant.
 But there’s no confirmation that the resume is a fake until the end of the document.

 Six out of 100 companies invited Frank—the fake resume character—for an interview.
 But 66 employers ignored him, some of which may not have noticed the rouse.
 What does this finding tell you?
 Real or not, they won’t bother reading everything if you’re not interesting right off the bat.

 Start your resume from a position of power.
 Write a summary that doubles as an elevator pitch.
 Describe your core skills and achievements, or add a tagline to establish your personal statement and brand.
 A good quote makes it easier for recruiters to recall your name.

 “If you’re a fresh graduate with no internship or any experience relevant to the job you’re applying for, then it’s best to put education right after the summary”, says Career Coach Rachel Ritlop.
 Your professional history only comes first if you have a relevant employment or internship.

 But having no work history on your first job resume doesn’t mean you don’t have a chance.
-Ritlop said her client managed to land a job using the 1-page, zero work experience resume she wrote:
+Ritlop said the client managed to land a job using the 1-page, zero work experience resume: